Sanity The Headless Ecommerce Solution↘

 For the developers here, you’ll be able to choose from; REST APIs, the HTTP API, GraphQL and Sanity’s Graph Oriented Query Language to pull in content and data.

-As an ecommerce CMS, Sanity has a sample commerce frontend which has been built with Vue.
+As an ecommerce CMS, Sanity has a sample commerce frontend that has been built with Vue.
 What makes this even better is the fact that this fully integrates with Snipcart via APIs to provide shopping cart functionality to the store at hand.

 Scalable & Secure